Reduce Abandoned Carts And Increase Your Sales Revenue

 Show the number of products in stock

-Winning the psychological battle with your shopper means using every sales trick you can to try and tip the scales in your favour.
-This isn't sneaky or underhand; psychological triggers are a genuine and meaningful way to engage with your unseen shopper.
+Winning the mental battle with your shopper means using every sales trick you can to try and tip the scales in your favour, it isn't sneaky or underhand; psychological triggers are a natural and meaningful way to engage with your unseen shopper.
 Showing the number of items in stock can provide a customer with the confidence they need to make the purchase.

 Show product thumbnails in the shopper's basket